Nov 27, 2007 7:21AM

 Legally you need to give this to your employer by 15 weeks before your baby is due, though to be honest I think most of them aren't too strict on this as long as you get it to them.
 They need it to claim any SMP they pay you back from the government.
 You dont necessarily need confirmation from your employer in writing, but if they are the kind of company where you would want it, dont feel bad about pushing them for it!

-Hello and huge congratulations on your pregnancy!
-I'm @DanielleMFM and it's lovely to see you here.
-Welcome to Due in April 2020!
-If you'd like to join this thread and meet others who are also due this month, please do post and introduce yourself.
-Start as many threads as you like in your Due in April 2020 Category from…
+Welcome to due in January 2021 and huge congratulations on your pregnancy!
+I'm @DanielleMFM and it's great to see you here.
+If you'd like to join this thread and meet others due this month too, please introduce yourself.
+Start as many threads as you like here in Due in January 2021 category from due dates to baby names,…